 “Is that the extent of your dream … to turn nine ice-cold children free in the ashes of the universe?”

-There’s nothing fantastic about Ladybug Ladybug — its unforgiving realism plays out in something close to real time.
+There’s nothing fantastic or allegorical about Ladybug Ladybug — its unforgiving realism plays out in something close to real time.
 The small-scale film has no lack of basic human interest.
 At a rural school, the warning siren goes off for a missile or bomb attack: Yellow Alert. ↑ The school staff are interrupted while dealing with mundane issues like giving an exam, and counseling a sweet little boy sent to the principal’s office.
 The alarm does not seem to be a systems test.
 The staff can’t investigate further because communications are out.
-The pregnant secretary (Kathryn Hays), the dietician (Jane Connell) and the art teacher (Jane Hoffman) stay professional but are wracked with fear.
+The pregnant secretary (Kathryn Hays), the dietician (Jane Connell) and the art teacher (Jane Hoffman) stay professional but are wracked by fear.
 Equally frustrated, Principal Calkins (William Daniels) follows the procedural instruction book: the teachers divide up the students and walk them home.
-Out on the road the younger children fret and worry, and their teacher-turned-chaperone Mrs. Andrews (Nancy Marchand) is affected by the strain.
+Out on the road the younger children fret and worry.
+Their teacher-turned-chaperone Mrs. Andrews (Nancy Marchand) is affected by the strain.
 Some split off as they reach their individual farm homes.
 Several kids run to a bomb shelter already prepared in one home.

 ‘Sending them home’ under these conditions is a terrible idea.
 Some parents are out of the house, and without any explanation as to what’s going on, other parents are upset that their kids have shown up babbling about dangers they can’t express.
 For the teachers and the students the emergency is REAL, happening NOW.
 Some of the children end up alone and unsupervised, convinced that at any moment they’ll be consumed by an atomic fireball.
 It’s a recipe for terrible panic decisions, for disaster.

 The adult and child actors of Ladybug Ladybug are stage pros directed to be simple and honest in their reactions.
 I was a schoolchild in 1963 and identify with these kids — many of us were similar ‘always behave nicely in public’ types.
 Our grade school teachers were wonderful, idealistic role models, well-educated professionals trained to project calm reliability.
 The school staff here are lovely people taking news of imminent obliteration as best they can.
 They don’t for a moment joke about the emergency, not with 200 children in their care.
-The school secretary lingers in an empty classroom, caught in existential absent-mindedness: how is one supposed to behave, when the end is near?
+The school secretary lingers in an empty classroom, caught in existential absent-mindedness: how is one supposed to behave when the end is near?

 Frank Perry’s direction is consistently good.
 The enforced calm is emotionally merciless — it tells us that terrible things are going to happen.
 How many Twilight Zone episodes depicted people going nuts during an air raid scare, only to be told at the last minute that EGBOK?
 We can sense that Ladybug Ladybug isn’t going to play that game, at least not in any conventional way.
 We’re given credible, traumatic scenes with little kids desperately in need of reassurance, met with parents that scold them and ignore their protests.
 One housewife (Estelle Parsons!) has sixty seconds onscreen, ironing clothes and reprimanding her daughter.
 A farmer hard at work won’t even listen to his kid.